tbebekis/tb.StoryWriter/ReadMe.md

 **Components** are your world-building building blocks: user-defined entries (e.g., persons, locations, artifacts) organized in the left sidebar as a tree with **up to two levels of grouping**.

-You control the taxonomy—for example, *Person → Character/Historic* or *Location → Planet/Satellite/Continent/Country/City*.
+You control the taxonomy, for example,

+- *Person → Character/Historic* or
+- *Location → Planet/Satellite/Continent/Country/City*.

 You can freely add, rename, move, and re-order both groups and items to match your story’s structure.
 This keeps the universe tidy and navigable while you write.

-A component like **Neris** (under *Person → Character*) or **Darky** (under *Location → Planet*) is always one double-click away, so you can maintain consistent names and details without hunting through files.
+A component like

+- **Navek** (under *Person → Character*) or
+- **Darky** (under *Location → Planet*)

+is always one double-click away, so you can maintain consistent names and details without hunting through files.

 ## Chapter Workspace (Tabbed)